 127 Hours is a movie about real-life mountain climber Aron Ralston who slides into a canyon crevasse while climbing in Utah.
-His arm is pinned under an bolder and he has very little food and water.
+His arm is pinned under a boulder and he has very little food and water.
 After being trapped for 127 hours, he literally cuts himself loose from danger but amputating his arm and lives to tell about it.

 During his 127 hours stuck in the crevasse, Ralston must resort to his basest survival instincts.
 So what are the lessons learned from this true story?

 1. First and foremost: Use your head!
-Remember, your number one survival tool is the grey matter that keeps your ears apart!
+Remember, your number one survival tool is the gray matter that keeps your ears apart!

 In the movie, Aron took off on his climb in a remote location without letting anyone know where he was headed.
 That was not using his head!
 He also took very little water and food with him with no plan for contingencies.
-On the other hand, he figured out that the only way out was to disengage from the bolder so with much bravery, he broke the bones then cut off his arm.
+On the other hand, he figured out that the only way out was to disengage from the boulder so, with much bravery, he broke the bones then cut off his arm.
 Ouch.

 2. Be prepared with proper gear.
-You tools and gear should be suitable for the situation and in good working order.
-That means that if you suspect a power outage, have waterproof matches, a sharp axe (to cut wood), high beam flashlights, and lots of fresh batteries on hand.
+Your tools and gear should be suitable for the situation and in good working order.
+That means that if you suspect a power outage, have waterproof matches, a sharp ax (to cut wood), high beam flashlights, and lots of fresh batteries on hand.
 Dull knives, firearms with no ammo, and out of date batteries will not do you a bit of good in an emergency.

 3. Knowledge is power.
 Educate yourself and keep learning.
 Study the local topography – you just might need to make a quick getaway and knowledge of the local geographical terrain will be crucial.
 Learn first aid and get to know your neighbors.
 The more you know, the less you will panic.